xieyuheng/ty/README.md

 Validate untyped data and return well typed result.

-This package has NO dependencies.
+- This package has no dependencies.

 ## Install